nirtamir2/talks/2025-06-26/src/slides.md

 - <mdi-linkedin /> [@nirtamir2](https://linkedin.com/in/nirtamir2) -->

 <!--
-Before we dive in, let me introduce myself.
-I'm Nir Tamir, a senior frontend developer passionate about open source and tooling.
-I work with early-stage startups, helping them leverage cutting-edge technologies like AI.
+My name is Nir Tamir and I'm a frontend developer more than a decade.
+You find me at nirtamir.com
 -->

 ---